-In my previous blog I told you about why it is so important to do physical exercises and I gave you some examples of how you easily can integrate exercises in your daily life.
+In one of my previous blogs How to Start Exercising for Beginners I told you about why it is so important to do physical exercises and I gave you some examples of how you easily can integrate exercises in your daily life.

 Walking or Jogging

-For you who are a beginner I recommend starting with walking.
-You who are used to a bit exercises now and then, can start with combining walking and jogging.
-Here follows a short information about what to think about, how to motivate yourself and other useful tips.
+For you who are a beginner, I recommend starting with walking.
+You who are used to doing exercises now and then can start with combining walking and jogging.

-For jogging I do recommend having real jogging shoes.
+For jogging, I do recommend having real jogging shoes.
 It makes it easier and more comfortable to run.
-The best thing is to buy your shoes at a sports store or in warehouse with a sports department.
+The best thing is to buy your shoes at a sports’ store or in a warehouse with a sports’ department.
 There you have qualified staff who can assist you while choosing the right shoe.
 The shoes have to have a good fit and they must not be too small.
-As explained in the paragraph above, there must a thumb’s width of space between your longest toe and the end of the shoe.
+As explained in the paragraph above, there must be a thumb’s width of space between your longest toe and the end of the shoe.

 Should I consult a doctor before I start walking or jogging regularly?